-Follow this link for more details, as well as updated configurations and prices in your region, or this one for more info on the 15-inch version, the Swift 3 SF315-51.
+Follow this link for more details, updated configurations and prices in your region at the time you’re reading the article, or this one for more info on the 15-inch version of this laptop, the Swift 3 SF315.

 Let’s get this out first: I absolutely hate laptops with glossy non-touch displays.
 If you’re like me, this updated Swift 3 is not for you and you should consider the previous Swift 3 SF314-51 generation instead, which is similar in most ways, more portable and should even sell for less with discounts.

 If you can live with a glossy display though and if you keep your laptop indoors all the time, the new Swift 3 SF314-52 should be on your map, especially for those of you that want a powerful and compact laptop with gaming abilities.
 The Nvidia MX150 chip is a big step-up from the GT 940MX options available on most other laptops with similar traits (for now), and those quad-core Coffee Lake processors are an important particularity as well, IF they’ll actually make it into this 14-inch model and if this laptop actually manages to keep temperatures at bay and get the most out of them.

 That aside, the Swift 3 SF314-52 is overall a pretty good laptop with an excellent price.
 It’s well built, gets an excellent backlit keyboard, proper IO, an IPS screen, decent battery life, fast wireless and punchy speakers.
 It also runs smoothly and cool with everyday use and can handle gaming well, as already mentioned above.